plicease/Archive-Libarchive-XS/README.md

 Allocates and initializes a archive object suitable for reading from an archive.
-Returns an opaque archive which may be a perl style object, or a C pointer (depending on the implementation), either way, it can be passed into any of the functions documented here with an <$archive> argument.
+Returns an opaque archive which may be a perl style object, or a C pointer (depending on the implementation), either way, it can be passed into any of the read functions documented here with an <$archive> argument.

 TODO: handle the unusual circumstance when this would return C NULL pointer.